hcanfly/MarqueeScroll/README.md

 Instructions
 ------------

-Built with Xcode 9 and Swift 4.
 Requires iOS 8, but should really run on older versions as well.
+Updated for Xcode 10 and Swift 5.
+Really no changes for that, but did very minor cleanup on stuff that I'd missed.